 How much will my home insurance cost?
 It’s a common question, but not one that’s automatically easy to answer.
-An insurer will take a wide variety of factors into account when working out what your premium will be, not only about the house but also you and your lifestyle.
+An insurer will take a wide variety of factors into account when working out what your premium will be, not only about the house but also about you and your individual circumstances.

-So what plays a part in the price of your premium?
+So, what plays a part in the price of your home insurance?
 And what steps can you take to lower the cost of your cover?

 One of the first things an insurer will consider when pricing up your premium is the precise location of your home.
-An insurer can tell an awful lot just from your postcode.
+An insurer can tell a lot just from your postcode.

-The exact amount of cover you need will of course play a part in how much your policy costs.
+The exact amount of cover you need will play a part in how much your policy costs.
 It may seem obvious, but if you are insuring an expensive home, or large sums of contents, then your policy will cost more.

-The exact type of property that you are looking to insure is an important factor too; detached homes present different risk levels to semi-detached homes or apartments.
+The exact type of property that you’re looking to insure is an important factor, too; detached homes present different risk levels to semi-detached homes or apartments.

-Insurers will also want to know about how much of your roof is flat; if a large amount of a roof is flat, there may be issues with water pooling and subsequent damage, resulting in higher premiums.
+Insurers may also want to know about how much of your roof is flat.
+If a large portion of a roof is flat, there may be issues with water pooling and subsequent damage, resulting in higher premiums.

-The materials used in the building of the property will play a part too.
-If your home is timber framed or has a thatched roof, then it is more at risk of fire, so you will likely have to pay a higher premium.
+The materials used in the building of the property will play a part, too.
+For example, if your home has a thatched roof, then it is more at risk of fire damage and you’re more likely to pay a higher premium.

-Insurers will always ask how secure your property is.
-This will include things like what locks you have fitted on your doors and windows and whether there is an alarm in place.
+Many insurers will ask how secure your property is.
+This will include things like what locks you have fitted on your doors and windows, and whether there is an alarm in place.

-As a general rule, the more secure your home is, the lower your premium will be.
+As a rule of thumb, the more secure your home is, the lower your premium is likely to be.
 And of course, the better the security you have in place, the less likely it is that you will need to make a claim.

 Have you claimed before?

-Your own claims history is taken into account too.
-Those who have made claims in the past few years will generally pay more for their cover.
+Your claims history is taken into account, too.
+Those who have made claims in the past few years will be likely to pay more for their cover.

-Insurers will ask a lot of questions about you as a homeowner or tenant when pricing up your policy, as your lifestyle will affect how likely you may be to make a claim.
+Insurers will ask a lot of questions about you as a homeowner or tenant when pricing up your policy, as your circumstances will affect how likely you may be to make a claim.

-With all of those factors in mind, there are plenty of steps you can take in order to keep your home insurance cover as cost-effective as possible is to ensure you have the right amount of cover in place.
+With all those factors in mind, one step you can take to keep your home insurance cover as cost-effective as possible is to ensure you have the right amount of cover in place.